Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-When slices are extracted from Caterva, the result is still another Caterva array.
+When a slice is extracted from Caterva, the result is still another Caterva array.
 However, this new array is not based on Blosc but on a simple buffer.

 ```{code-cell} ipython3
 ---